-That is the foundation of East Coast Health Insurance, and the fact that we believe health insurance is a right not a privilege, and we vow to never turn anyone away.
+That is the foundation of Every Choice Health Insurance, and the fact that we believe health insurance is a right not a privilege, and we vow to never turn anyone away.

 In any case, a brief overview of the history of the current system of health care and health insurance will inevitably lead us back to the beginning of medicine.
 But in the interest of relevance, I am only going focus on the United States as we have, by far, the most backwards system on earth.